 According to recent research, organizations that spearhead the movement for gender equality have leaders and CEOs who’re committed to it.
 The leaders can turn into agents of change and role models who drive healthy interpersonal dynamics, which lay the founding stone for innovation.

 For example, Cisco attributes the ongoing technological innovations to the rich and diverse leader’s team, comprising about 50% women.
 The management teams can reflect true inclusivity by promoting women in the leadership role.
 Thus, by including women in executive panels.
-Therefore, moving from the all-male members’ ones.
+Therefore, moving from the all-male members ones.
 It could be pretty encouraging for females who are just beginning their careers.

 Concentrate More on Transparency and Equal Opportunity for All

 It’s imperative to consider the blatant prejudices and even the subtle biases that hinder inclusivity.
 Exercising care with the help of gender-neutral pronouns offers parental privileges and benefits for males and females.
-It enables flexibility and pay parity for helping the women overcome the penalty of motherhood.
+It enables flexibility and pay parity for helping women overcome the penalty of motherhood.

 You need to consider the example of Genpact and their “returning moms” programs that offer daycare facilities, flexible work schedules, and more.
-Thoughtful reworking policies could also help promote the desired behaviour.
+Thoughtful reworking policies could also help promote the desired behavior.
 Moreover, it can also provide for an equal playfield for everyone.
 For example, encouraging males to adopt flexible workplace practices for helping with child care may influence females’ progression.

 Foster Inclusive Development and Training Programs